Continuum of Care

 The Council on Homelessness is appointed by the Board of Supervisors and serves for a two-year term, which may be renewed.
 All Council members must reside, or be employed, in Contra Costa County, demonstrate a professional interest in or personal commitment to addressing and alleviating the impact of homelessness, and contribute unique expertise, opinions and viewpoints on homeless issues.
 The Council consists of 17 seats representing homeless or formerly homeless persons, health care (including behavioral health), education, the faith community, government, housing providers, public safety, public housing authority, nonprofit homeless service providers and Veterans Administration.
 Members of the Council assist with and provide guidance in the development and implementation of long range planning and policy formulation of homeless issues in Contra Costa County, attend monthly meetings, participate (as needed and able) in subcommittees, and attend quarterly General Membership meetings as they are able.
 The Council on Homelessness meets on the 1st Thursday of each month from 1 p.m. - 3 p.m. in Martinez.

 All our meetings are open to the public.
-The Continuum of Care meets quarterly (on the first Tuesday from 1:00-3:00 pm, in the months of February, May, August and November).
+The Continuum of Care meets quarterly (on the third Tuesday of January, April, July and October).
 These meetings are topic specific stakeholder meetings.
 The Council on Homelessness meets the first Thursday of every month from 1:00-3:00 pm.
 These meetings focus on policy and oversight of the Continuum of Care.
 There are a number of Council on Homelessness Sub-Committees that meet every month.
-For more information about sub-committees and/or to receive notification of meeting dates and times, email firstname.lastname@example.org
+For more information about sub-committees and/or to receive notification of meeting dates and times, email email@example.com

 ADA Accommodations: The Council will provide reasonable accommodations for persons with disabilities planning to attend meetings.
 Please email firstname.lastname@example.org or call 925-608-6716 at least 72 hours before the meeting.